the-t-in-rtf/fluid-pouchdb/docs/pouchdb.md

 #`{that}.compact([options])`

 Compact the database, removing deleted data and older revisions.
+This method is not tested and is used at your own risk.

 Check the [PouchDB `compact` docs](https://pouchdb.com/api.html#compaction) for more details.